zeek/zeek/doc/file-analysis.rst

     file_hash, Cx92a0ym5R8, md5, 397168fd09991a0e712254df7bc639ac

-Some file analyzers might have tunable parameters that need to be specified in the call to :bro:see:`FileAnalysis::add_analyzer`:
+Some file analyzers might have tunable parameters that need to be specified in the call to :bro:see:`Files::add_analyzer`:

 .. code:: bro

     event file_new(f: fa_file)
         {
-        FileAnalysis::add_analyzer(f, [$tag=FileAnalysis::ANALYZER_EXTRACT,
+        Files::add_analyzer(f, Files::ANALYZER_EXTRACT,
-                                       $extract_filename="./myfile"]);
+                            [$extract_filename="myfile"]);
         }

-In this case, the file extraction analyzer doesn't generate any further events, but does have the side effect of writing out the file contents to the local file system at the specified location of ``./myfile``.
+In this case, the file extraction analyzer doesn't generate any further events, but does have the effect of writing out the file contents to the local file system at the location resulting from the concatenation of the path specified by :bro:see:`FileExtract::prefix` and the string, ``myfile``.
 Of course, for a network with more than a single file being transferred, it's probably preferable to specify a different extraction path for each file, unlike this example.

-Regardless of which file analyzers end up acting on a file, general information about the file (e.g. size, time of last data transferred, MIME type, etc.) are logged in ``file_analysis.log``.
+Regardless of which file analyzers end up acting on a file, general information about the file (e.g. size, time of last data transferred, MIME type, etc.) are logged in ``files.log``.

 Input Framework Integration
 ===========================